ZeusFSX/product-taxonomy/README.md

 ## 📅 Releases

-You can always find the current published version in [`VERSION`](https://github.com/Shopify/product-taxonomy/blob/main//VERSION).
+You can always find the current published version in [`VERSION`](./VERSION).
+The changelog is available in [`CHANGELOG.md`](./CHANGELOG.md).

 We follow time-based releases consistent with [Shopify's API release schedule](https://shopify.dev/docs/api/usage/versioning#release-schedule) _at most_.
 That means a release every 3 months at the beginning of the quarter.
 Version names are date-based to be meaningful and semantically unambiguous (for example, `2024-01`).

 ## 📜 License

-Shopify's Product Taxonomy is released under the [MIT License](https://github.com/Shopify/product-taxonomy/blob/main//LICENSE).
+Shopify's Product Taxonomy is released under the [MIT License](./LICENSE).
 So go ahead, explore, play, and build something awesome!